AGENDA

 aware super, ABC, Ticketek, HCF, Optus

-There are tech savvy marketers, and there are customer conscious digital leaders.
-There are MarTech stacks owned by the digital and/or IT function and there are organisations where that ownership of platforms and customer data fully, or partly, sits in marketing.
-No one is scaling the cliff-face in quite the same way, but there are some trends emerging that indicate that suggest a maturity curve as to where people are likely to sit.
-This evolving landscape has created challenges around skill requirements, operational structures and strategic leadership.
+There are tech savvy marketers, and there are customer conscious technology/product leaders.
+There are MarTech stacks owned by the product and/or the technology function and there are organisations where that ownership of marketing platforms and related customer data fully, or partly, sits in marketing.
+No one is scaling the cliff-face in quite the same way, but there are some trends emerging that indicate a maturity curve as to where this function is more likely to sit, or what is more likely to work for an organisation at a certain maturity.

-With marketing technology now encompassing everything from data analytics and personalisation to content supply chains, in this panel we’ll explore the best organisational design for MarTech success and get into the real issue of what sits with marketing and what sits with digital when owning MarTech functions.
+With marketing technology now encompassing everything from data analytics and personalisation to content supply chains, in this panel we’ll explore the best organisational design for MarTech success and get into the real issue of what sits with marketing and what sits with other teams (such as Product or Technology) when owning MarTech capabilities.

 Join as we discuss: